gbif/portal-feedback/README.md

 This also means that for portal and api isues there is little point in starting a discussion on the issue before it has been moved.

 ## Content and questions
 Since these issues reside in the repo they will probably need more labels.
-We probably want to seperate content provided by publishers fomr Drupal content issues.
+We probably want to seperate content provided by publishers from Drupal content issues.

 ## Notifications
 You can change how and how often to be notified of activity here: